mlswg/mls-architecture/draft-ietf-mls-architecture.md

 The Delivery Service can rely on the `epoch` and `content_type` fields of an MLSMessage for providing an order only to handshake messages, and possibly even filter or reject redundant Commit messages proactively to prevent them from being broadcast.
-Alternatively, the Delivery Service could simply apply an order to all messages and rely on clients to ignore redundant Commits.
+However, this is not to say that the Delivery Service should enforce an absolutist view of the current group `epoch` and reject all messages that do not match it.
+Delivery Services have a significantly limited view of the group state, and of which messages will be acceptable to clients.

 ### Eventually Consistent